The Parish of Aston, Cote, Chimney & Shifford

 • Aston & Cote Badminton Club

-• 1st Aston Brownies
+• Aston Art Group

 • Fellowship Centre the home of Aston & Cote Community Church